stomp/stomp-spec/src/stomp-specification-1.1.md

 Only the `SEND`, `MESSAGE`, and `ERROR` frames can have a body.
 All other frames MUST not have a body.

-STOMP 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
+The STOMP 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
 This causes problems if applications want to send headers that should not get trimmed.
 In STOMP 1.1, clients and servers MUST never trim or pad or